 i) Structure and Clarity of Reporting; ii) Executive Summary; iii) Design and Methodology; iv) Reliability of Data; v) Findings and Analysis; vi) Conclusions; vii) Recommendations; and viii) Meeting Needs.
 Each CPE report is assessed against all eight criteria, and the results are collated to provide an overall assessment of the report on a four-level rating scale: unsatisfactory, poor, good or very good.

-The Evaluation Quality Assessments (EQAs) reports are posted on the Evaluation Database.
+The Evaluation Quality Assessments (EQAs) reviews are posted alongside the corresponding evaluation report on the Evaluation Database.

 Evaluation Quality Assessment templates